 Welcome to everyone joining or returning to Global Studies at the start of the new academic year!
-We are looking forward to welcoming you in person again from September onwards.
 Wherever you are located, in Global Studies we aim to effectively support you academically and personally in your doctoral research, from navigating your Research Outline in Year 1, to embarking on fieldwork, to transitioning to writing draft chapters of your thesis, and finally submitting your doctorate.
 In this handbook we have included some basic information on support services available to you in Global Studies, as well as in the University more widely, throughout your time at University.
 Please read through the handbook in full.